Running a mental health and wellbeing audit

 Why run an audit?

-64% of respondents said they went into work even when experiencing poor mental health, with their performance being affected.
+64 per cent of respondents to a Time to Change survey said they went into work even when experiencing poor mental health, with their performance being affected.

 How will we gather information and what will we include?